 Arrival, director Denis Villeneuve's latest film, takes that question literally.
 After an alien invasion, Earth stands at the brink of global conflict.
 Two things stand in the way of war: language and linguist Dr. Louise Banks, played by Amy Adams.

 (Editor's note: Spoilers ahead for Arrival, in theaters now.)

-  As a linguist with connections to previous governmental efforts (primarily translating difficult Arabic), Dr. Banks is first on the list when Col. Weber (Forest Whitaker) needs someone to communicate with the alien lifeforms.
+As a linguist with connections to previous governmental efforts (primarily translating difficult Farsi), Dr. Banks is first on the list when Col. Weber (Forest Whitaker) needs someone to communicate with the alien lifeforms.
 Though stunned and confused at first by the aliens, labeled "heptapods," and their strange form of language (ink that forms into circles), Dr. Banks is able to fairly quickly crack the code, becoming fluent before she even realizes it.

 Then comes the twist of Arrival: The heptapods' language is a gift, a universal tongue that will unite humans against a coming threat.
 Other countries panic when they mistranslate the heptapods as saying they're offering a "weapon," not a tool, but Dr. Banks understands and becomes the first person fluent in the language.
 As a result, she gains the language's greatest benefit: the ability to see time in non-linear fashion.
 Put simply, she can see the future.

 This seismic shift never feels like too much, because Villeneuve and screenwriter Eric Heisserer keep it so rooted in the film's humanity.
 The language's side effect isn't a theoretical power, it's something very real that we've been watching Dr. Banks experience throughout the film.
 Her revelation is our revelation.